RafaelMTA/AmzWebScraper/client/README.md

 bun vite
 ```

+### Additional Information
-Please setup the corresponding url that the api server is running in the 'vite.config.js' file
+Please make sure the corresponding url that the api server is correct in the 'vite.config.js' file
 -Under: 'server' -> 'proxy' -> '/api' -> 'target'